Chinese-Japanese-Korean-Vietnamese/English Dictionary

 Return to Dictionary ||| Buddhism Dictionary

 Compilation started in September, 1986.
 First placed on the Internet on July 15, 1995.
-Updated daily based on user contributions.
+Updated monthly based on user contributions.

 Introduction

-This dictionary-database represents the ongoing results of 20 full years of research in East Asian pre-modern texts, from Zhou dynasty materials to nineteenth-century writings in China, Korea and Japan.
-Including information on Chinese terminology derived from Confucianism, Daoism, secular literature, poetry, and historical works.
-Originally, this compilation, and the Digital Dictionary of Buddhism were initiated as a single compilation, but were eventually separated to encourage specialized usage and participation in experts from both classical Chinese and Buddhist studies sub-specialties.
+This dictionary-database represents the ongoing results of 25 years of research in pre-modern East Asian texts, from Zhou dynasty materials to nineteenth-century writings in China, Korea and Japan, including information on Sinitic terminology derived from Confucianism, Daoism, secular literature, poetry, and historical works.
+Originally, this compilation and the Digital Dictionary of Buddhism were initiated as a single compilation, but were eventually separated to encourage specialized usage and participation by experts from both Classical Chinese and Buddhist Studies sub-specialties.

-Besides its inherent digital attributes, this dictionary already surpasses many of its hard-copy counterpart dictionaries in a number of ways.
-The number of single characters contained in the database is 20,902 — the entire CJK portion of Unicode 1.0.
-As of 2/17/01, about half of these contained complete information, along with 8,000 compound words.
-The definitions contained in this dictionary are, for the most part, far more extensive than any other current CJKV-English dictionary, being derived from a wide range of authoritative Chinese, Korean, Japanese and Vietnamese lexicons as well as through the direct reading of primary textual sources.
+Besides its inherent digital advantages, this dictionary already surpasses many of its hard-copy counterpart dictionaries in a number of ways.
+The total number of entries in December 2011 was 26,028, with 10,835 of these being single character entries.
+As distinguished from the numerous computer-aggregated East Asian language dictionaries proliferating on the Web, each of the entries in this CJKV-E dictionary is human-edited, and usually far more detailed than any other comparable lexicon, being derived from a wide range of authoritative Chinese, Korean, Japanese and Vietnamese sources, and often through the direct reading of primary textual sources.

 Password Access